- Market Guide to NGFW

 Firewall-as-a-service (FWaaS) provides the features of a next-generation firewall as a managed, hosted, shared service available from both traditional firewall providers like Palo Alto Networks or a new breed of cloud-native security companies like Cato Networks or Zscaler.
 As such, they provide all the features of an NGFW including:

-• Access to threat intelligence platforms that aggregate, correlate, and analyze anonymized data from thousands of networks and customers to proactively update security policies to counter new threats.
+- Access to threat intelligence platforms that aggregate, correlate, and analyse anonymised data from thousands of networks and customers to proactively update security policies to counter new threats.
 According to Cisco, it takes most enterprises between 100 to 200 days to detect a threat, ample time for professional attackers to scan a network, find security gaps and infiltrate weak systems.
 Updating NGFWs with data from a threat intelligence service can reduce the detection time to minutes.

-• Integration with identity and access management (IAM) platforms and federated identity and SSO protocols like OAuth, OpenID Connect (OIDC) and SAML to enable customized policies for users and groups.
+- Integration with identity and access management (IAM) platforms and federated identity and SSO protocols like OAuth, OpenID Connect (OIDC) and SAML to enable customised policies for users and groups.

-FWaaS and other security service providers increasingly use AI machine learning (ML) and deep learning (DL) models to analyze network telemetry, event logs and packet flows to identify and flag anomalous behavior.
-Vendors often aggregate anonymized data from all customers to better train AI models and find new and unusual threats before they become widespread.
-Many combine AI analysis with a cloud-based application sandbox that will contain and test suspicious files or code, but not positively identified threats, for malicious behavior in an isolated virtual environment before passing the code or packet stream onto its destination.
+FWaaS and other security service providers increasingly use AI machine learning (ML) and deep learning (DL) models to analyse network telemetry, event logs and packet flows to identify and flag anomalous behaviour.
+Vendors often aggregate anonymised data from all customers to better trAIn AI models and find new and unusual threats before they become widespread.
+Many combine AI analysis with a cloud-based application sandbox that will contain and test suspicious files or code, but not positively identified threats, for malicious behaviour in an isolated virtual environment before passing the code or packet stream onto its destination.

 Aside from providing regularly updated NGFW features, running on shared cloud infrastructure allows FWaaS products to dynamically scale firewall capacity to meet changing needs.
 Such scalability is particularly important for companies like retailers or online entertainment and gaming providers with highly variable and seasonal traffic or anytime an organisation’s network is under DDoS attack.